NoTwistedHere/Roblox-Apis/Documentations/gamejoin.roblox.com.md

                                 "format": "int64"
                             },
                             "type": "array",
-                            "description": "The Members that were part of the {Roblox.GameJoin.Api.GroupTeleportRequest}, but were not present in the Source Server"
+                            "description": "The Members that were part of the {A request model for {M:Roblox.GameJoin.Api.Controllers.V1.TeleportController.TeleportGroup(System.Guid,System.Int64,Roblox.GameJoin.Api.GroupTeleportRequest)}.}, but were not present in the Source Server"
                         },
                         "members": {
                             "items": {